 Sirens within the City of Northfield are tested on a weekly basis year round to maintain readiness.

-On the First (1st) Wednesday of each month, at approximately 1:00 p.m., sirens will activate and reach full volume.
+On the first Wednesday of each month, at approximately 1:00 p.m., sirens will activate and reach full volume.
 Two siren tones are tested steady and wail.
 The monthly test lasts approximately 5-8 minutes.
 This first Wednesday of the month test is initialized by the Pearl Street 911 Dispatch Center.

-On the 2nd, 3rd, 4th and 5th Wednesday of each month at 1:00 p.m., a “growl test” is performed.
+On the second, third, fourth and fifth Wednesday of each month at 1:00 p.m., a “growl test” is performed.
 During a "growl test," the siren is sounded at a very low volume to ensure it and all the associated hardware and monitoring equipment is in working order.
 People in close proximity to the siren will probably hear the growl test and see the siren rotate.
 The sirens will not reach full volume during a “growl test.”
 Total test time is approximately 15-30 seconds with the siren sounding for approximately 2 seconds.
 These tests are initialized locally, not from Pearl Street 911 Dispatch.

 Siren testing may be postponed or canceled if severe weather conditions are currently present or imminent in the area.

-The City of Northfield has a plan for notifying citizens of critical situations affecting the community, such as severe weather conditions, bio-terrorism attacks, evacuation orders, boil-water notices and missing child reports.
+The City of Northfield has a plan for notifying residents of critical situations affecting the community, such as severe weather conditions, bio-terrorism attacks, evacuation orders, boil-water notices and missing child reports.